Blocking Middle Seats Cuts Virus Spread Almost In Half Says MIT Study

 Key Takeaways:

-• An MIT study suggests that blocking middle seats on airplanes reduces the risk of coronavirus transmission by almost half.
+• An MIT study suggests that blocking middle seats on airliners could reduce the risk of coronavirus transmission by almost half, lowering the chance of getting the virus from 1 in 4300 to 1 in 7700.

 See a mistake?
 Contact us.